Getting The Best Income Protection…

 Short term income protection is considered a budget option as it will often have a maximum claim length of 2 years.
 Traditional long term income protection would continue to pay a claim right up to the end of the policy term if you are unable to return to work.

 Given LV’s average payout length of 7 years, it makes sense to take out a plan that wouldn’t limit the length of time it can payout for (i.e. it can payout until retirement if you are unable to return to work).

 Popular policies with these characteristics include plans provided by Liverpool Victoria (LV), Aviva and Exeter Family Friendly.

 Including Unemployment Cover

-We normally advise that people looking to protect their income avoid purchasing Payment Protection Plans because often the protection they provide isn’t as comprehensive as a traditional Income Protection policy.
+We normally advise that people looking to protect their income avoid purchasing PPI because often the protection they provide isn’t as comprehensive as a traditional Income Protection policy.

 They often use the suited occupation definition of incapacity (which means you can’t claim if you are fit enough to work in other job roles), have reviewable premiums (where the insurer has the right to change the amount they charge you based on a range of factors) and can usually only payout for a maximum period of 12 or 24 months.